 When you’re dealing with workers on site, the “curse of knowledge” is present in the mistake of explaining a task in the way that you would understand instead of how workers would understand.

-When passing instructions (to a construction worker or to anyone else), you need to be aware that you will always be in the position of “curse by the knowledge” of what you’re trying to achieve.
+When passing instructions (to a construction worker or anyone else), you need to be aware that you will always be in the position of “curse by the knowledge” of what you’re trying to achieve to overcome problems.

 ⚠️It is very important that you acknowledge your “curse” and go with your workers back and forth as many times it’s necessary to make sure nothing is left out or just assumed understood.

 A suggestion is to ask the following questions: